sapegin/sapegin.me/src/content/blog/naming.md

 <!-- expect(_o_0_).toBe(false) -->

-Here, our naming choices are limited:
+In this case, our naming choices are limited:

 - `isCrocodile` is a natural choice but clashes with the function name;
-- `crocodile` would mean that this variable holds one element of the `crocodiles` array.
+- `crocodile` could be interpreted as a variable holding one element of the `crocodiles` array.

 So, what can we do about it?
-Not a lot:
+Not much:

 - choose a domain-specific name (example: `shouldShowGreeting`);
-- inline the function call, and avoid a local variable at all;
+- inline the function call and avoid a local variable altogether;
 - choose a more specific name (examples: `isFirstItemCrocodile` or `isGreenCrocodile`);
-- shorten the name, if the scope is small (example: `isCroc`).
+- shorten the name if the scope is small (example: `isCroc`).

 Unfortunately, all options are somewhat not ideal:

-- Inlining can make the code more verbose, especially if the result of the function is used several times, or if the function has multiple parameters.
-It could also affect performance, though it usually doesn’t.
+- Inlining can make the code more verbose, especially if the function’s result is used several times or if the function has multiple parameters.
+It can also affect performance, though it usually doesn’t.
-- Longer names could also make the code a bit more verbose.
+- Longer names can also make the code a bit more verbose.
-- Short names could be confusing.
+- Short names can be confusing.

-I usually use domain-specific names or inlining (for very simple calls used once or twice):
+I usually use domain-specific names or inlining (for very simple calls, used once or twice):

 <!-- const isCrocodile = x => x.type === 'croc' -->